angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 Unlike in JavaScript,
 top-level Dart constructs (such as interfaces, classes, and functions) are declarative.
-Each Dart application (defined via a script tag) provides an explicit `main()` entry point that is invoked by the browser when it is ready to run.
+Each Dart app (defined via a script tag) provides an explicit `main()` entry point that is invoked by the browser when it is ready to run.